MLS News: Joe Corona to sign with LA Galaxy, sources tell Goal | Goal.com

 The LA Galaxy's roster has some glaring holes in it after the recent departures of Giovani Dos Santos and Ola Kamara, but are on the verge of filling one of them with a familiar face and talented midfielder who could step in as an immediate starter.

-The Galaxy are finalizing a deal to sign American midfielder Joe Corona from Club Tijuana on a free transfer, multiple sources confirmed to Goal.
+The Galaxy have finalized a deal to sign American midfielder Joe Corona from Club Tijuana on a free transfer, multiple sources confirmed to Goal.
 Corona will join the Galaxy in a deal facilitated by the use of Targeted Allocation Money.

 Yahoo Sports was the first to report in the impending deal.